ConvLab/ConvLab-2/README.md

 state are equal to the ground truth, microaveraged over all slots.

 ### Registration
-1. Submit the participation form here(https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7x1M3FOeqhCttKwx4jvle9UNUVTQVRaT1AwUVRGUlc0WlBZVklQQ0tSWCQlQCN0PWcu).
+1. Submit the participation form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7x1M3FOeqhCttKwx4jvle9UNUVTQVRaT1AwUVRGUlc0WlBZVklQQ0tSWCQlQCN0PWcu).
 2. Participate at https://aka.ms/dstc-mdtc (sign up if you do not have a CodaLab account).

 ### Submission (Tentative)
 ####  Multi-domain End-to-end Dialog Challenge Task
 1. Extend ConvLab-2 with your code, and submit up to 5 agents.
 In the main directory, please create a directory called 'end2end', and sub-directories with names 'submission[1-5]'.
 In the sub-directory, add your runnable main python scripts for both automatic evaluation and human evaluation, respectively.
 For automatic evaluation, please use a similar format as 'tests/test_end2end.py' in ConvLab-2 with the main script name as 'automatic.py'.
 For human evaluation, please use a similar format as 'convlab2/human_eval/run_agent.py' in ConvLab-2 with the main script name as 'human.py'.
 Human evaluation is executed in Amazon Mechanic Turk.
-Please make sure that your agent is compatible with 'convlab2/human_eval/run.py' on evaluating via Amazon Mechanic Turk.
+Please make sure that your agent is compatible with 'convlab2/human_eval/run.py' for evaluation on Amazon Mechanic Turk.
 2. If your code uses external packages beyond the existing docker environment, please choose one of the following two approaches to specify your environment requirements:
     - Add install.sh under the main directory.
 Running install.sh should install all required extra packages.
     - Create your own Dockerfile with the name dev.dockerfile